 A course created by a user or admin can be open.
+An open course is a Course created with no date or time restrictions.
+The Course is Open in the Library for the Academy Users to take the Course at any time.
 An Open Course can be taken without the assignment of an admin inside KLMS.
 The course is open to be taken by other users or groups.
 An Open course can be public in a sense the Course is open not only within the company or organization account but for all other accounts within the KLMS universe.
 The opposite is the Closed Course.

-If a Test is set with a grade System of either Diploma Test or Certification and the user does not pass the limit set for a Diploma or a Grade, the Participation "grade" is given to the user in KLMS.
-A failed test render a Participation in this case.
+If a Test is set with a grade System of either a Diploma Test or Certification and the user does not pass the limit set for a Diploma or a Grade, the Participation "grade" is given to the user in KLMS.
+A failed test renders Participation in this case.

 For the Academy Admins, statistics of started and completed courses, tests, and surveys are handled for comparison over time and semesters.
 In groups and in the organization.
 Participation is a measurement for usage.

 Many times the managers send information to staff members and have no need for testing.
 The information on how many have taken part of the information and read the information is sufficient information.
 And it gives the people within the organization or outside like applicants, distributors, or customers who have not read some important information a reminder.

 Abbreviation for Participation.
 Diploma and Certification.
 The end result of a Final Test in a Course.